In 2004, Carrasco pitched a no-hitter against the Gulf Coast Rookie League Tigers in one of his eight starts.

 In 2019, Carrasco won the Roberto Clemente Award.

-In 2019, Major League Baseball awarded Carrasco the AL Comeback Player of the Year Award.
+In 2019, Carrasco won the AL Comeback Player of the Year Award.

 Carrasco’s first outing got pushed back after he sustained a mild right hip flexor strain on Feb.
 19, but he said he finally started to feel pain-free recently.
 Even though there are only three weeks remaining in Spring Training, he was confident that he still has enough time left to be ready by Opening Day.